List of Little Miss characters: Little Miss Naughty

 Little Miss Naughty is the 2nd book in the Little Miss series.
 Little Miss Naughty loves to play practical jokes.
 Miss Naughty awakens one day, thinking it looks like a good day for being naughty.
 Miss Naughty knocks Mr. Uppity's hat off his head, breaks Mr. Clever's glasses, and strips Mr. Bump of his bandages (placing them on Mr. Small).
 The Mr. Men hold a meeting to decide what to do.
 Mr. Small meets with Mr. Impossible (who can make himself invisible); each time Little Miss Naughty tries to do something naughty, Mr. Impossible tweaks her nose and it cures Little Miss Naughty of her naughtiness.

-In the 2008 TV series, The Mr. Men Show, Miss Naughty kept her purple color and oval body but now had curly pink hair, a dark-fuchsia nose, pink rosy cheeks (emphasizing her character trait) and her bow was a lighter shade of green.
+In the 2008 TV series, The Mr. Men Show, Miss Naughty kept her purple colour and oval body but now had curly pink hair, a dark-fuchsia nose, pink rosy cheeks (emphasizing her character trait) and her bow was a lighter shade of green.
 Her catchphrase was, "Sometimes I just can't help myself".
 Occasionally, her pranks backfire on her.
-Miss Naughty has a Romanian accent in the US and a Bristol accent in the UK.
+Miss Naughty has a Romanian accent similar to Natasha Fatale from The Rocky and Bullwinkle Show in the US and a Bristol accent in the UK.
 In the US and UK versions, Miss Naughty is voiced by Alicyn Packard, Jo Wyatt (season 1) and Teresa Gallagher (season 2).

 Little Miss Naughty has been published under the alternative titles of Madame Canaille (French), Doña Traviesilla (Spanish), Unsere Ulla Ungezogen (German), Mevrouwtje Stout (Dutch), Η Κυρία Ατακτούλα (Greek), Jangnan Yang (장난양; Korean), Táoqì Xiǎojiě (淘氣小姐; Taiwan) and Menina Marota (Portuguese).